Stemless thistle (Onopordum acaulon)

 PlantNET (The NSW Plant Information Network System).
 Royal Botanic Gardens and Domain Trust, Sydney.
 Retrieved 23 March 2026 from https://plantnet.rbgsyd.nsw.gov.au/cgi-bin/NSWfl.pl?page=nswfl&lvl=sp&name=Onopordum~acaulon

-Weed Management Unit DPI).
+Weed Management Unit NSW DPI.
 (2008).
-Scotch, illyrian and stemless thistle.
-Primefact 711 New South Wasles Department of Primary Industries.
+Scotch, Illyrian and stemless thistle.
+Primefact 711.
+New South Wales Department of Primary Industries.

 More information